top of page

 (Sole Author) [Working Paper]

 Abstract: I use a pre-analysis plan and a computer-randomized lottery at a major American university to estimate the longer-run causal effects of nonresident tuition on the relocation of high-skill workers.
 Waiving nonresident tuition increases eventual migration by targeted students to the same state 12 years later, attracting workers with pre-specified innovation and executive skills.
 Every 10,000 dollars of tuition relief offered to nonresident students costs the institution 800 dollars in the short-run, but raises the net present value of longer-run estimated earnings from targeted students by 25,300 dollars within the local labor market.
+Migration effects are roughly as large as enrollment effects, reflecting increased retention of students who would have enrolled regardless.
+As a result, both the positive and negative long-run spillovers of nonresident tuition policies to locals are likely an order of magnitude larger than what would be inferred by assuming that only a fixed share of enrollees remain in-state.

 Works in Progress